 The van may suggest that Amélie is street food but it’s not and they’re not trying to be.
 It forms part of the overall décor and makes the space more eye-catching.
 The van stocks the bar but it’s also where orders for “grab & go” are placed, for those who don’t want table service or prefer take-away.
 It’s a great idea to have this option, especially for those who may be watching the clock to catch a movie.

-Traditional Flammekueche consists of crème fraîche, sliced onions, smoked bacon (lardons) and Gruyère cheese but the concept has been adapted for the British market.
+Traditional Flammekueche consists of crème fraîche, sliced onions and smoked bacon (lardons) but the concept has been adapted for the British market.
 Apart from the Authentic Flammekueche on the menu, there are a further 9 savoury options with a range of toppings such as pork, chicken, salmon, avocado, prawns and beetroot as well as 3 desserts featuring chocolate, pears, apples, berries and vanilla ice cream.
 There are non-Flammekueche puddings too, like sticky toffee, chocolate brownie and jam sponge.

 The bar has a good selection of drinks – red, white, rosé and sparkling wines, soft drinks and beers.
 There’s a choice of still or sparkling water and you can help yourself to jugs of tap water and glasses by the kitchen.
 Coffee, tea and hot chocolate are available.